Lost Fishing Gear Recovery

 NC Coastal Federation works to remove lost crab pots with the help of fishermen – WNCT9

 This program, which began in northeastern North Carolina waters and has since expanded statewide, improves fish habitat and water quality and supports the coastal economy.
-The expansion of the program enabled the Federation to hire more significant numbers of commercial fishermen to collect a greater number of lost pots.
+The program’s expansion enabled the Federation to hire more significant numbers of commercial fishermen to collect more lost pots.

 Recent Updates